 Håkonshallen was built by Håkon Håkonsson as a royal residence and banqueting hall.
 Håkonshallen (Håkon’s Hall) has taken its name from its first builder, King Håkon Håkonsson, and was erected between 1247 and 1261.
 Håkonshallen has been a regular venue for the Bergen International Festival.

-Wheelchair access: Very limited access.
+- Wheelchair access: Very limited access.

 Access for wheelchair users is difficult.
 Considerable assistance is necessary to negotiate the courtyard, and wheelchairs must be carried into the building and up the stairs to the hall.

-Accessible toilet: Yes, but there are steps to enter the building.
+- Accessible toilet: Yes, but there are steps to enter the building.

-Facilities for reduced hearing: No
+- Facilities for reduced hearing: No

-Bergenhus Festning, 5835 Bergen
+- Bergenhus Festning, 5835 Bergen

-- Cars may be driven to the entrance to drop off and pick up mobility impaired passengers.
+- Cars may be driven to the entrance and drop off and pick up mobility impaired passengers.